teilWERK/ewindow.org/index.md

 The OS is Raspbian which is a free operating system, optimized for the Raspberry Pi hardware, coincides with the open standards as is public, transparent and accessible to everyone.

 The added values of developing this NEW free software system are:
-EWindow system can be replicated anywhere in the world without hardware problems The software provides an encrypted and secure connection.
+- eWindow system can be replicated anywhere in the world without hardware problems even in remote areas
+- The software provides an encrypted and secure connection.

 # COMMUNITY
-EWINDOWS are a direct way to establish informal and unplanned connections.
+eWindows are a direct way to establish informal and unplanned connections.
 They can be useful for different situations and in different networks.

 [LEARN MORE](community.md)

 # FUTURE DEVELOPMENT

-The EWindow is a technological community tool and not a personal communications tool.
+The EWindow is a technological tool to improve communication inside a specific community and it is not a personal communication tool.
+It connects spaces.
 The EWindow offers a third way.

 [LEARN MORE](future.md)